 GREAT FRIENDS.
 GREAT FOOD.
 GREAT FUN.

-Our annual Summer Nights on the Green HOPE4TAYLA fundraising event was another huge success raising nearly $50,000.
+Our annual Summer Nights on the Green HOPE4TAYLA fundraising event on Saturday 7 December 2019 was another huge success raising nearly $55,000.

 We surprised Tayla with Sophie the unicorn pony, 31 teams dressed up and played lawn bowls, followed by a Summer Beach Party with over 180 guests and a silent & live auction, raffle & surprise balloons.